Summoner-Network/starter-template/README.md

 This will:

-* Clone the Summoner Protocol into `summoner-src/`
+* Clone Summoner’s core codebase into `summoner-src/`
 * Create a virtual environment in `venv/`
 * Install all required Python and Rust packages
-* Install the protocol codebase into the environment
+* Install the core package into the environment

 ### Optional: Using `bash` Instead of `source`